ICE-Score: Instructing Large Language Models to Evaluate Code: Method

+Regarding the task-agnostic prompt, we have designed the evaluation criteria for assessing \textbf{code usefulness}, as shown in Appendix~\ref{appendix:usefulness}.
+These criteria are aligned with previous human evaluations of code quality~\citep{evtikhiev2022bleu}.
 To evaluate \textbf{functional correctness}, we emphasize the importance of considering unit tests during the evaluation process.
-We present the following criteria for evaluating functional correctness:
+We present the following criteria for evaluating functional correctness, as provided in Appendix~\ref{appendix:correctness}.

-\begin{quote} \textit{Evaluation Criteria:}\\ \textit{Functional Correctness (0-4) - Execution-based quality of the code snippet combined with the problem.
-The correctness is measured by the all possible unit tests, and the comparison of the reference code.
-The combination of the code snippet and the problem should pass all the possible tests based on your understanding of the reference code.
-The length of the code snippet can not determine the correctness.
-You need to assess the logics line by line.}\\ \textit{- A score of 0 (failing all possible test) means that the code snippet is totally incorrect and meaningless.}\\ \textit{- A score of 4 (passing all possible test) means that the code snippet is totally correct and can handle all cases.}\\ \\ \textit{Evaluation Steps:}\\ \textit{1.
-Read the problem carefully and identify required functionalities of the implementation.}\\ \textit{2.
+For the instruction of evaluation steps, we provide a template-based prompt: \begin{quote} \textit{Evaluation Steps:}\\ \textit{1.
+Read the problem carefully and identify the required functionalities of the implementation.}\\ \textit{2.
 Read the code snippet and compare it to the problem.
-Check if the code snippet covers all required functionalities of the problem. }\\ \textit{3.
-Assign a score for functional correctness on a scale of 0 to 4, where 0 is the lowest and 4 is the highest based on the Evaluation Criteria.}\\ \end{quote}
+Check if the code snippet covers all required functionalities of the problem, and if it aligns with the Evaluation Criteria.}\\ \textit{3.
+Assign a score for \textbf{[Evaluation Aspect]} on a scale of 0 to 4, where 0 is the lowest and 4 is the highest based on the Evaluation Criteria.}\\ \end{quote}

+Here, we define \textbf{[Evaluation Aspect]} as any aspects that are emphasized during the evaluation.
+In our paper, we consider \textbf{code usefulness} and \textbf{functional correctness}.